-Plaintiffs had the burden to prove that the General Assembly passed S.B.
+As the majority acknowledges, Plaintiffs had the burden to prove that the General Assembly passed S.B.
 824 with a discriminatory motive.
 At the outset of the analysis, "the good faith of the state legislature must be presumed."
-Abbott v.
+Holmes, 2022-NCSC-122, ¶ 16, 881 S.E.2d at 494 (cleaned up) (quoting Abbott v.
 Perez, 138 S. Ct.
-2305, 2324 (2018).
-The General Assembly did not lose this presumption because of anything that it or other General Assemblies might have done in the past.
+2305, 2324 (2018)).
+The General Assembly did not lose this presumption because of anything that other General Assemblies might have done in the past.
 There is no such thing as legislative "original sin."
-Id.
+Abbott, 138 S. Ct. at 2324.
 Nor must the relevant legislature prove that it "purged the bad intent of its predecessor."
 Id. at 2326 n.18.
 The question is the intent of the legislature which passed the challenged law, the members of which swear an oath to uphold the laws of the State and of the United States and who are presumed to honor that oath.
 Thus, when considering purported evidence of disparate racial impact, of historical discrimination, or of an unusual legislative history, a court must consider any available inference of nondiscrimination and ask whether the plaintiff has overcome that inference.
 That is how the U.S. Supreme Court assessed the evidence offered in Abbott.
-See id. at 2327 (finding the evidence "plainly insufficient" to overcome the presumption of good faith and the "entirely reasonable and certainly legitimate" explanation of the legislature's conduct).
+See 138 S. Ct. at 2327 (finding the evidence "plainly insufficient" to overcome the presumption of good faith and the "entirely reasonable and certainly legitimate" explanation of the legislature's conduct).
 For only then can the plaintiff truly be said to have borne "the risk of nonpersuasion."
-Raymond, 981 F.3d at 303.
+N.C.
+State Conf. of NAACP v.
+Raymond, 981 F.3d 295, 303 (4th Cir.
+2020).

 This presumption is vital to a legislature's ability to execute the will of its citizens.
-The continued failure to apply the presumption in this case improperly has blocked the operation of the General Assembly's implementation of the voter ID constitutional amendment for years.
+The continued failure to apply this presumption in this case has prevented the General Assembly from implementing a constitutional amendment for years.
 Avoiding just this result is why the good-faith presumption exists and demands more than "lip service."
 Abbott, 138 S. Ct. at 2329.

 But merely describing this standard makes clear that it is not what the trial court applied.
-The trial court did not even pay lip service to the standard: "The order below does not even mention the presumption of legislative good faith, let alone apply it.
-In fact, one of the order's headings reads: "The Design of S.B.
+As Justice Berger notes, the trial court did not even pay lip service to the standard: "The order below does not even mention the presumption of legislative good faith, let alone apply it.
+In fact, one of the order's headings reads, 'The Design of S.B.
 824 Does Not Evince an Intent by the General Assembly to Cure Racial Disparities Observed Under H.B.
 589."
-Holmes, 2022-NCSC-122, ¶ 126, 881 S.E.2d at 508 (Berger, J., dissenting).
+Holmes, 2022-NCSC-122, ¶ 126, 881 S.E.2d at 518 (Berger, J., dissenting).
 Thus, "[i]t could not be any clearer-the panel flipped the evidentiary burden on its head by imposing [a] requirement" that Defendants disprove discriminatory intent at the first step, "and any assertion to the contrary is plainly wrong."
 Id. ¶ 137, 881 S.E.2d at 520-21 (quoting Abbott, 138 S. Ct. at 2325).